wazo-platform/wazo-platform.org/content/uc-doc/contributors/sccp.md

 8. Configure your 7920/7921 to connect to the network.

-    To unlock the phone\'s configuration menu on the 7921:
+    To unlock the phone's configuration menu on the 7921:

     -   Press the Navigation Button downwards to enter SETTINGS mode
     -   Navigate to and select Network Profiles
-    -   Unlock the IP phone\'s configuration menu by pressing \*\*\#.
+    -   Unlock the IP phone's configuration menu by pressing **#.
         The padlock icon on the top-right of the screen will change from closed to open.

-    When asked for the authentication mode, select something like
+    When asked for the authentication mode, select something like "Auto" or "AKM".
-    \"Auto\" or \"AKM\".

-    You don\'t have to enter anything for the username/password.
+    You don't have to enter anything for the username/password.

-9. You\'ll probably want to bridge your wlan0 interface with another interface, for example a VLAN interface:
+9. You'll probably want to bridge your wlan0 interface with another interface, for example a VLAN interface:

         brctl addbr br0